scattic/Pipeline/README.md

 `ssh -L 3000:127.0.0.1:3000 -L 8080:127.0.0.1:8080 -L 5601:127.0.0.1:30300 ladmin@192.168.56.13`

+**NOTE**: we're using local port forwarding via SSH, to access the apps with the VM environment (incl those running on Docker & K8) from the host system.

 and then,

 ```
 cd /mnt/challenge
 ./deploy_prereq.sh
+ansible-playbook -i hosts supporting_infra.yaml
 ```

-*deploy_prereq.sh* will install Ansible, create the hosts file and then launch the *prereq.yaml* Ansible playbook.
+*deploy_prereq.sh* will install Ansible, create the hosts file and then launch the *prereq.yaml* Ansible playbook which will change the hostname.

-The *prereq.yaml* Ansible playbook will complete several actions, such as:
+The *supporting_infra.yaml* Ansible playbook will complete several actions, such as:
 * install required packages (apt and pip), such as Docker
 * create a Docker network (for IP addresses predictibility)
 * deploy GOGS in a container, with a persistent volume and forward port 3000